atimpone/aws-foundation-journey/1-dev-environments/3-2-getting-started-guide-dev-teams.md

 ## Accepting Invite to Join AWS SSO

-You should've received an email from AWS with the subject "Invitation to join AWS Single Sign-On".
+After your Cloud Administrators have onboarded your team and added your individual user logins, you will receive an email from AWS with the subject "Invitation to join AWS Single Sign-On".
 To login to your AWS account, you'll need to [accept the invitation](https://docs.aws.amazon.com/singlesignon/latest/userguide/howtoactivateaccount.html).

 Once you're able to login, you'll need to [register an MFA device](https://docs.aws.amazon.com/singlesignon/latest/userguide/user-device-registration.html) to your AWS SSO account.